fgci-org/ansible-role-slurm/UPGRADE.md

 1. Do steps 0-1 from previous list above
 2. Delete all the slurm and munge versionlock stuff from /etc/yum/pluginconf.d/versionlock.list
 3. In group_vars set slurm_ohpc_versionlock to False
+4. ansible-playbook install.yml --tags=fgci-install
-4. yum update
+5. yum update
-5. Do steps 4-7 from the above list.
+6. Do steps 4-7 from the above list.
-6. Upgrade all the nodes.
+7. Upgrade all the nodes per steps 9-16 except run "yum update" instead of remove+install.
-7. In group_vars set slurm_ohpc_versionlock to True and run this role to lock the version again
+8. In group_vars set slurm_ohpc_versionlock to True and run this role to lock the version again.

 From 15.08 to 16.05